Documentation

 2. Run vtex use {workspaceName} --production to use a production workspace or create a production workspace from scratch.

-Remember to replace the values between the curly brackets with the corresponding values of your environment.
+Remember to replace the values in curly brackets with the values that apply to your scenario.

 3. Run vtex install vtex.store-sitemap@2.x to install the Sitemap app.

-If you're using vtex.edition-store@5.x, skip step 3, as the vtex.store-sitemap@2.x app is installed by default with this version.
+If you are using vtex.edition-store@5.x, skip step 3, as the vtex.store-sitemap@2.x app is installed by default with this version.
 Check our Edition App documentation to learn more about the different versions.

-4. Run vtex install vtex.admin-graphql-ide@3.x to install the GraphQL admin IDE.
+1. Run vtex install vtex.admin-graphql-ide@3.x to install the GraphQL Admin IDE.

-5. In your browser, access the Admin and go to Store Setting > Storefront > GraphQL IDE.
+2. In your browser, access the Admin and go to Store Settings > Storefront > GraphiQL IDE.

 _10